pippim/pippim.github.io/mt.md

 the only way to change the Maximum Number of Timers is to erase the configuration file and start again.

-The options on this window which you can change are:
+The changeable options on this window are:

 - **Timer duration units** - Choose between "Minutes" and "Seconds" as the unit of measure for timers.
 - **Number of times to run set (all timers)** - Normally you just want to run a job once in a session.
 But you can repeat the same job multiple times with this option.